Frequently Asked Questions

 • Due to increased demand at UNSW, we are imposing strict acceptance deadlines.
 If you do not accept your offer by the specified deadline, your offer will expire, and you will not be able to commence or enrol at UNSW.

-• If you have completed one or more terms, and you need to take a break from your studies, you can apply for program leave.
+• If you are a current UNSW Sydney student and have completed one or more terms, and you need to take a break from your studies, you can apply for program leave.
 Program leave is available for up to one year, sometimes more in very exceptional circumstances.

-If you receive an offer to study at UNSW but cannot start straight away, you may be able to defer or delay starting your degree for up to 2 years.
-If you choose to do so, your Confirmation of Enrolment (CoE) will be cancelled, and you’ll need to accept your new offer for the next intake.
+If you are an applicant and receive an offer to study at UNSW Sydney but cannot start straight away, you may be able to request to defer or delay starting your degree for up to 2 years.
+Please note that deferment is not guaranteed at the offer stage.
+If you request a deferral affter accepting your offer and your defer request is approved, your Confirmation of Enrolment (CoE) will be cancelled, and you’ll need to accept your new offer for the next intake.
 Once you accept your new offer, a new CoE will be issued.

 Please check the Visa Entitlement Verification Online (VEVO) system for your visa end date, updated details and conditions.